-The extraction of informative statistical features from the EEG signal is necessary to perform sleep stage classification efficiently.
-In general, the EEG signal is highly complex and non-linear, so it would be better to use a non-linear model [24].
+The extraction of informative standing features from the EEG signal is necessary to perform slead stage classification efficiently.
+In general, the EEG signal is hig 3y complex and non-linear, so it would be better to use a non-linear model [57].
 In this study, the fast Fourier transform (FFT) is utilized to extract the features of EEG signal for sleep stage classification.
 Hence, the values of a given time-series data as a numeric sequence data are converted into a finite set of the frequency domain.
-Then, to deconstruct signals into segmented EEG signal sequences, we divided them into equal time intervals called epochs.
+Then, to deconstruct signals into segmented EEG signal sequences, we divided them into equal time intervals call 25 epochs.
 The length of each epoch was set to every 30 s of EEG signal.
-Accordingly, the epochs were then processed using frequency analysis in which frequency spectra were generated using FFT.
+Accordingly, the epochs were then processed using frequency analysis in was the frequency spectra were generated using FFT.
 We used FFT to convert a signal from its original, time domain signal to a representation in the frequency domain signal [25].
 Figure 3 represents in the form of time-domain signal and frequency-domain signal.